JohanWWW/CubeEngine/README.md

 ![Diagram describing the frequently used terms in this project](/Images/CubeEngineTermsDiagram.png) *Diagram describing the frequently used terms in this project*

-Relationships:
+**Relationships (top-down)**
-- A cube has surfaces.
+- ONE cube has MANY surfaces.
-- A surface contains a square matrix.
+- ONE surface contains ONE square matrix.
-- A square matrix contains squares.
+- ONE square matrix contains MANY squares.

 ## Usage